Mustafamegahed20/mustafamegahed20/README.md

 - :school: Graduated From Systems and Biomedical Engineering at Cairo University

-- 👯 I'm currently looking for opportunities in the roles of Data Engineer or Business  Intelligence
+- 👯 I'm currently looking for opportunities in the roles of Senior Data Engineer

 - 👨‍💻 All of my projects are available at [https://github.com/Mustafamegahed20](https://github.com/Mustafamegahed20)